 ⚠️ Watch out:

 Update food costs regularly.
 Suppliers raise prices, but many kitchens don't adjust their recipe costs.
-This means you earn less per dish over time.
+Your profit per dish erodes over time.

 Mise en place and preparation